 This position serves as the subject matter expert Fire Protection Design reporting directly to the CMRR Design Leader and indirectly to the Core Lead Fire Protection Design Engineer of the Engineering Services (ES) Division, Design Engineering (DE) Group.
 The DE Group provides institutional leadership, processes, and technical resources for safe, high quality, and cost-effective engineering, construction and operational configuration management in support of LANL operations.
 The Fire Protection Design Engineer position is part of a group of engineers responsible primarily for design and review of projects to ensure that designs are developed in compliance with LANL, State, Federal and U.S. Department of Energy requirements.
+The primary focus of this position is the analysis, design review and modification of fire protection systems in nuclear facilities including both alarm and suppression systems.

+Federal and U.S. Department of Energy requirements.
 The primary focus of this position is the analysis, design review and modification of fire protection systems in nuclear facilities including both alarm and suppression systems applicable to the Chemistry Metallurgy Research Replacement (CMRR) Project, including providing operational technical support, performing calculations, generating designs, and leading design projects.
-Additional responsibilities include analysis of plant Fire Protection systems/equipment and potential operational deficiencies, definition of fire protection design and safety envelope requirements, and review of proposed facility requirements.

-designs/modifications for maintainability, operability, and conformance to facility operational and safety
+Additional responsibilities include analysis of plant Fire Protection systems/equipment and potential operational deficiencies, definition of fire protection design and safety envelope requirements, and review of proposed facility gns/modifications for maintainability, operability, and conformance to facility operational and safety requirements.

 Demonstrated experience as a fire protection engineer at a major commercial, industrial, or nuclear facility with a strong background in fire suppression and fire alarm system design.
 Demonstrated experience in the design and maintenance of wet pipe and specialty suppression systems.
-Demonstrated experience trouble shooting fire protection systems.
+Demonstrated experience trouble shooting fire action systems.
 Demonstrated experience in the application of codes and standards in a highly regulated work environment.
 Demonstrated ability to develop and implement Fire Hazard Analysis.
 Demonstrated ability to perform analysis and calculations required to support fire protection system design solutions and in the use of fire modeling software to support engineering solutions.
 Ability to work independently with minimum guidance for assigned tasks and effectively communicate engineering solutions both verbally and written with management, customers, peers and craft personnel and to manage multiple tasks requiring varying resource.
 Proven ability to integrate and coordinate multi-facility, deployed, cross-functional technical work activities.
 Ability to develop reports for senior managers.
 Active or reinstatable Q-clearance; otherwise the ability to obtain and maintain a Q-Clearance, which normally requires US Citizenship.
 BS degree in an Engineering discipline.